Work from Home: 5 Tips for Staying Focused

 Noise Cancelling Headphones

-If you are working at home and don’t live alone — or have a pet, noisy neighbors, or are easily distracted by garbage trucks — noise cancelling headphones are a must in order to not be distracted by random noises.
+Noise cancelling headphones are a must in order to reduce distractions from pets, noisy neighbors, or rumbling garbage trucks.
 While sometimes it’s enough to simply wear the headphones turned off in order to tune out distractions, listen to a good playlist if that helps your concentration.
 A good pair of headphones will also have a microphone and speakers so that you can easily join virtual meetings and be ready to participate.

 Have a Tidy Office Space